1. Importance of online privacy and data security

 Websites track user preferences, remember login information, and gather data about website interactions.
 Tracking technologies like web beacons and pixel tags may also be used to collect information about user behavior.

-With the help of Social Media Integration, website can access certain profile information, connections, and interactions associated with the user's social media account.
+With the help of Social Media Integration, websites you visit can access certain information.
+This can be profile information, connections, and interactions associated with the user's social media account.

 3. So How do websites get your personal information